ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ### Predicting country

-Our best model, EfficientNet-B1 trained on 332,786 images without augmentation, achieves a remarkable Top-5 accuracy of 91.71% and a Top-1 Mapped accuracy of 71.66% and for the balanced accuracy it is 59.61%.
-Which shows that it can predict it not bad even if the distribution is even.
+EfficientNet-B1, trained on 332,786 images without augmentation, achieves a remarkable Top-5 accuracy of 91.71%, a Top-1 mapped accuracy of 71.66%, and a balanced accuracy of 59.61%.
+However, when comparing balanced accuracy, the model with the larger image size performs better.
+The higher resolution allows the model to learn the correct features from the images more easily.
+The increased information and reduced task complexity, compared to predicting coordinates, significantly boost the model's performance.

-follows...

 $$
 \begin{aligned}